-Students are introduced to cells as microscopic structures that explain macroscopic properties of living systems.
-They link form and function at a cellular level and explore the organisation of body systems in terms of flows of matter between interdependent organs.
+Students are introduced to cells as microscopic structures and explain macroscopic properties of living systems.
+They explore the organisation of body systems in terms of flows of matter between interdependent organs.
+In chemistry, they explore changes in matter at a particle level, and distinguish between chemical and physical change.

-Similarly, they explore changes in matter at a particle level, and distinguish between chemical and physical change.
-They begin to classify different forms of energy, and describe the role of energy in causing change in systems, including the role of heat and kinetic energy in the rock cycle.
+They begin to compare different forms of energy and represent the transfer and transformation of energy in simple systems.
+They apply an understanding of the theory of plate tectonics to explain patterns of change in the geosphere and explain how the properties of rocks relate to their formation.

 Students use experimentation to isolate relationships between components in systems and explain these relationships through increasingly complex representations.
 They make predictions and propose explanations, drawing on evidence to support their views.

 By the end of Year 8 students identify and construct questions and problems that they can investigate scientifically.
 They consider safety and ethics when planning investigations, including designing field or experimental methods.
 They identify variables to be changed, measured and controlled.
-Students construct representations of their data to reveal and analyse patterns and trends, and use these when justifying their conclusions.
+Students construct representations of their data to reveal and analyse patterns and trends and use these when justifying their conclusions.